 - Have a family escape plan for your home.
 This should include at least two ways to escape from each room, a chain ladder for every room upstairs, and a place outside where the family agrees to meet afterward to ensure everyone got out safely.

 If someone failed to ensure a building was up to code or was negligent in other ways and caused your burn injury, he or she may be held liable for your injuries.
-A burn injury lawyer in Macon will review the details of your case to determine who was liable for the harm you suffered.
+A Macon burn injury lawyer will review the details of your case to determine who was liable for the harm you suffered.
 We will then work diligently to hold them liable for the damages you have suffered.

 Contact a Macon Burn Injury Attorney Today